dthx2710/Dolicon-Blue-Archive/src/pages/student/akane.md

 atkType: Penetration
 defType: Light Armour
 combatEnvironment:
-  desert: Good
+  outdoor: A
-  outdoor: Good
+  urban: A
-  indoor: Bad
+  indoor: C
 exSkill:
   exCost: 2
   exText: Deals 547% damage to an enemy.
 Also reduces defense by 29% (30 sec).